 Choosing Between 3 Reliable Key Retractors

-The SECURIT makes use of many of the same parts as the SUPER48.
+The KEY-BAK SECURIT makes use of many of the same parts as the SUPER48.
 They both use a sturdy Kevlar cord, and a stainless steel spring tested to endure a million pulls.
 They both have the same lifetime service plan and American-based customer support.
 They’re also available in the same lengths and retention forces.
 If you don’t need a locking mechanism that goes a little further than basic security, than the SECURIT is an all-around great choice.

-If you need a locking mechanism that goes a little further, then you want the SUPER48.
+If you need a locking mechanism that goes a little further, then you want the KEY-BAK SUPER48.
 Its ball-joint locking system is paired with an extremely durable design that’s guaranteed to last essentially forever.
 You can choose between a leather loop or belt clip, and the range of available retention forces and tethers guarantees you can find the right size for your needs.